peace195/aspect-based-sentiment-analysis/README.md

 ## Descriptions
 SemEval-2015 Task 12: Aspect Based Sentiment Analysis: http://alt.qcri.org/semeval2015/task12/

+SemEval-2016 Task 5: Aspect Based Sentiment Analysis: http://alt.qcri.org/semeval2016/task5/

 I specialize in restaurants domain.
-You can see final results of contest in [1].
+You can see final results of contest in [1][2].
 The purpose of this project are:

+* Aspect based sentiment analysis
 * A sample of bidirectional LSTM (tensorflow 1.2.0).
 * A sample of picking some special units of a recurrent network (not all units) to train and predict their labels.
 * Compare between struct programming and object-oriented programming in Deep Learning model.